Jeanne Little: Personal life

 Little married interior decorator Barry Little in 1971.
-Their daughter, Katie Little is a writer, comedienne, music producer and singer under the name Mass Experience with her partner Timothy Poulton.
+Their daughter, Katie Little is a writer, comedienne, music producer and singer.
 Katie is patron of the Jeanne Little Alzheimer's Research Fund, which has been set up in her mother's honour to raise funds for ongoing research into the disease.
-In 2019 Katie released a black humour memoir titled Catch a Falling Star.
+In 2019 Katie released a black humour memoir titled Catch a Falling Star - A Story About Growing Up With Jeanne Little.

 She was diagnosed with rapid-onset Alzheimer's disease in 2009, and was cared for in a Sydney nursing home, where her husband Barry (1929–2019) also resided.

 Little died on 7 November 2020 at the age of 82.